-Katherine Lu's Portfolio
+Katherine Lu's Project

-“I sought a new career direction in UX/UI Design because it merges my creative and analytical skills.
+“I sought a new career direction in UX/UI design because it merges my creative and analytical skills.
 I am deeply interested in what motivates people, and am prone to thinking about and explaining concepts visually.
-UX Design motivates me to incorporate the skillset I’ve developed working in HR and workshop facilitation with my creative and artistic skills, so it feels like satisfying work that represents who I am”
+UX design motivates me to incorporate the skillset I’ve developed working in HR and workshop facilitation with my creative and artistic skills, so it feels like satisfying work that represents who I am.”

 BRIEF Language learning apps and tools are so accessible nowadays that it’s easy to find many people currently “learning a language.”
 These tools, however, lack a vital component of learning — immersion.

 GOAL I wanted to design a product that provides a way for people to learn a foreign language through practical lessons and conversation practice with live video chat.

 DISCOVERY In November 2018, I started the discovery phase with a comparative analysis of language apps and user interviews with people who have experience learning a foreign language.
 I wanted to address their goals, motivations, and pain points when it comes to learning languages.

 From the interviews, I learned:

 - Users want control and visibility over their curriculum.

 - People want to learn not only the language, but also the culture to contextualize material.